Cheryl L. Hyman

 During her tenure at City Colleges, Chancellor Hyman has boosted student success through academic and operational reforms.
 Under her leadership, notable accomplishments include:

 - The total number of City Colleges completers crossed the 10,000 mark for the first time in FY2013.
-The number of degrees awarded is approaching 4,000, compared to an average of 2,000 annually before the Reinvention initiative.
+The number of degrees awarded crossed 4,000 in FY2014, compared to an average of 2,000 annually before the Reinvention initiative.

-- The graduation rate has nearly doubled since the launch of Reinvention, reaching 13 percent in FY2013, the highest in more than a decade.
+- The graduation rate has doubled since the launch of Reinvention, reaching 14 percent in FY2014, the highest in more than a decade.

-- Transfer agreements have been signed with a number of four-year institutions including the Illinois Institute of Technology, the University of Illinois-Chicago, DePaul University, and the University of Illinois at Urbana-Champaign.
+- Transfer agreements have been signed with 58 four-year institutions including the Illinois Institute of Technology, the University of Illinois-Chicago, DePaul University, and the University of Illinois at Urbana-Champaign.

 - A five-year agreement with our full-time faculty union that includes up to one percent of their salary per year being awarded for performance pay based on student outcomes.
 In addition, City Colleges reached a new labor agreement with AFSCME that links up to eight percent of our adult education instructors' compensation to progress toward state achievement goals.